Finnegan’s Foursome

 Updates:

-- Finnegan’s Foursome will have its world premier at the Tribeca Festival on Sunday, 7 June 2026 and will be available to rent or buy from 19 June 2026.
+• Finnegan’s Foursome had its world premier at the Tribeca Festival on Sunday, 7 June 2026 and will be available to rent or buy from 19 June 2026.